Dehradun Jan Shatabdi Express: Traction

 It is hauled end to end by a WAP-5 / WAP-7 engine from the Ghaziabad electric loco shed.
 Earlier it used to be hauled by a WDM-3A / WDP-3A from Tughlakabad diesel loco shed.

-Time table
+Timings

 12055 New Delhi–Dehradun Jan Shatabdi Express leaves New Delhi every day and reaches Dehradun the same day.

 12056 Dehradun–New Delhi Jan Shatabdi Express leaves Dehradun every day and reaches New Delhi the same day.